howl-editor/howl/site/source/doc/api/application.md

 any non-modified buffers to be reloaded from disk, should the file be more recently modified than the buffer.

-### quit ()
+### quit (force = false)

 Requests for Howl to quit.
-Should any modified buffers be open, this will cause the user to be prompted for verification before actually quitting.
+If any open buffers are modified, and `force` is not true, the user will be prompted for verification before actually quitting.

 [.buffers]: #.buffers
 [.editors]: #.editors